 With the arrival of more and more settlers to the area, public schools were established in every small community within Kaufman County.
 In 1892, C. J. Maxwell was named Superintendent of the Kaufman County Public Schools.
 As the population of the area grew, communities established local school districts.
 O. P. Norman was named Superintendent of the Kaufman ISD in 1904 and remained in that position until 1941.

 The Kaufman ISD has now grown to seven campuses: Helen Edwards Early Childhood Center, J. W. Monday Primary School, J. R. Phillips Elementary School, Lucille Nash Intermediate School, O. P. Norman Jr. High School, Kaufman High School and the Gary W. Campbell High School/Alternative Learning Center, with approximate enrollment of 3,800 students.

 Kaufman ISD offers excellent facilities, technology, and professional development to provide a diverse and growing student population with the same quality of educational preparation that is offered to students in the most favorable circumstances across the state and nation.

-Kaufman ISD participates in a highly competitive 3A UIL district, offering a wide range of activities, including academic, sports and fine arts programs.
-KISD has excelled as the district academic champion 14 times in the past 23 years.
+Kaufman ISD participates in a highly competitive 4A UIL district, offering a wide range of activities, including academic, sports and fine arts programs.
+KISD has excelled as the district academic champion 15 times in the past 24 years.
 KISD consistently participates in post-season play in all areas of athletic competition, including football, volleyball, basketball, baseball, softball, soccer, track and tennis.
 State champions have included ladies golf, men’s cross-country, men and ladies’ track and field, and men’s tennis.
 The award winning “Lions Pride” marching band and drill team are recognized across the state and nation.

-The Kaufman ISD continues to hold fast to its vision statement “Emphasizing Excellence” to enhance the quality of education for all students.
+The Kaufman ISD continues to hold fast to its vision statement “Preparation - Purpose - Pride” to enhance the quality of education for all students.